 Whole Foods has their annual chile fest in full swing!
 Hatch chiles and Pueblo chiles are hitting stores in the west.
 This year, instead of just buying a pre-made hatch chile product, I decided to take some roasted chiles home and play with them in the kitchen!
 We (the parents) are a little run down after summer travels and this soup really hit the spot after a week of especially heavy travel.
 I added astragulus root to the soup to help boost our immune systems.
 Between travel and back to school madness we are all ripe for seasonal sniffles!
 Astragalus is an adaptogen, meaning it helps the body adapt to stress, be it physical or emotional.
 It’s antiviral, antibacterial, and immune-stimulating properties make it an excellent addition to the diet during times of high germ exposure or lowered immunity.
-The presence of warming, slightly spicy chiles make this soup in particular is a lovely way to welcome the cooling nights of autumn into the household.
+NOTE: Astragalus is a Th1 stimulant and thus can aggravate some autoimmune conditions.
+It can be omitted without affecting taste if you have a Th1 dominant autoimmune condition.
+The presence of warming, slightly spicy chiles make this soup a particularly lovely way to welcome the cooling nights of autumn into the household.

 1 rotisserie chicken, shredded*